Last Updated on

 Like I mentioned earlier, some of you are asking for the list for social science subjects in WAEC and the list of social science subjects for JAMB.
 These questions are the same.
 Whether you’re writing WAEC, NECO, GCE or JAMB, as long as you are a commercial student, social science subjects remain the same.

-These are the list of social science subjects in WAEC and JAMB
+These are the list of social science subjects/courses in WAEC and JAMB

 - Actuarial Science